 Credentials and Memberships

-Adamick Architecture is licensed with the state of Louisiana, Registration No. LL0486.
+Adamick Architecture is licensed with the state of Louisiana, Registration No. LL0486 and Texas, BR 3277.
 We carry both professional liability and general liability insurance policies.
 Adamick Architecture, LLC is an accredited business with the Better Business Bureau.
 Adamick Architecture has a firm membership in the American Institute of Architects.
 Members of our firm participate in organizations such the Open Architecture Network, the Preservation Resource Center, and the New Orleans Chamber of Commerce.